cksystemsteaching/selfie/README.md

 ...
 ```

-It may be hard to believe but after reading this chapter you are able to understand all of this code!
+It may be hard to believe but after reading this chapter you will be able to understand all of this code!
 Why are we doing this to you?
 Well, understanding the machine gives you a truly solid foundation on which your knowledge of computer science can rest for a long time.
-Virtually everything in computer science is a consequence of the nature of the machines we use.
+Virtually everything in computer science ultimately depends on the nature of the machines we use.

 For now, let us focus on the `jal` instruction from the above code: